hkaplanUSF/Getting-and-Cleaning-Data-Project/CodeBook.md

 4) Appropriately labels the data set with descriptive activity names.
 5) Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-How run_analysis.R
+##How run_analysis.R

-Load data table library - library(data.table)
+1) Load data table library  library(data.table)

-Set working directory setwd() to location of data files listed above.
+2) Set working directory setwd() to location of data files listed above.

-Variables:
+###Variables:
-trainSet and testSet are the combined data of test and train text files mergedDataSet is the combined testSet, and trainSet extractedDataSet is the mergedDataSet that contain the mean and Standard deviation data tidyData is the cleaned final data file that is written to Tidy.txt
+1. trainSet and testSet are the combined data of test and train text files
+2. mergedDataSet is the combined testSet, and trainSet
+3. extractedDataSet is the mergedDataSet that contain the mean and Standard deviation data
+4. tidyData is the cleaned final data file that is written to Tidy.txt